-Hence we see that the theory of primitive terms is more fundamental than the five predicabilia and that primitive terms help explain why the ancient of theory of definition while representing a natural and persistent logico-epistemic paradigm has an essentially constructed and relative nature, as an \emph{a posteriori} way of organising (mathematical) knowledge.
+We see thus that the theory of primitive terms might suggest that the ancient theory of definition while representing a natural and persistent logico-epistemic paradigm has an essentially constructed and relative nature, as an \emph{a posteriori} way of organising (mathematical) knowledge.
+However consider the following.

-We conclude with the following observation.
 Given a mathematical structure $A$ let $\Gamma(A)$ be the theory of $A$, all valid sentences involving $A$.
 Then of course a good candidate for a 'definition' of $A$ is a finite system of axioms $P$ such that all elements in $\Gamma(A)$ can be deduced from $P$.
 However knowledge of $P$ in itself does not capture the essence of $A$ because there may be important non-obvious truths about $A$, derivable from $P$ which are not immediately evident upon inspecting $P$.
 They are mediated truths.
-Within $\Gamma(A)$ we might identity a finite set of 'remarkable truths' $E_A$ which can be considered undoubtedly part of the 'essence' of $A$.
-And these will likely involve a relation to other structures $B$, $C$, etc. and indeed belong to $E_B$, $E_C$.
-Thus the essence of $A$ we be interwoven with the essence of many other mathematical structures.
+Within $\Gamma(A)$ we might identify a finite set of 'remarkable truths' $E_A$ which can be considered part of the 'essence' of $A$.
+And these will likely involve a relation to other structures $B$, $C$, etc. and also belong to $E_B$, $E_C$.
+Thus the essence of $A$ will be interwoven with the essence of many other mathematical structures.
 So we have a system of partial essences which can only be (more) fully grasped within the context of a total mathematical theory.